iammeaticus/web-transfer-api-samples/README.md

 that may be present in your code.

 # Changes
-### Transfer API v2.7.0 - May 24, 2017
-* Added support for a backup messaging service for communication between the Transfer API and the Signiant App.
-This update provides a dual communication strategy and ensures constant high availability.
-Note: you must be using the latest version of the <a href="https://shuttle.support.signiant.com/customer/en/portal/articles/2469753-download-signiant-app">Signiant App</a>.

-### Transfer API v2.6.6 - February 24, 2017
+### Transfer API v2.7.1 - June 7th, 2017
-* Added the ability to enable manifest processing for transfers, allowing you to send manifests to a specified server.
+*	Signiant App Installer update

 See <a href="change.md">Transfer API Changes</a> for earlier Transfer API changes.